Cerro Marconi Sur. 2484 meters.

 Climbing history.

-In spite of being the highest of the three, Marconi Sur has only one ascent to date.
+In spite of being the highest of the three, Marconi Sur has only had two ascents to date.
 It is a very imposing peak that certainly deserves more attention than what it has gotten so far.

 1. Cara Este